awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 AWS SCT validates the values you provide for creating a partition\.
 For example, if you attempt to partition a column with data type NUMERIC but you provide values of a different data type, AWS SCT throws an error\.

-Also, if you are using AWS SCT to convert data from Netezza to Amazon Redshift, you can use native Netezza partitioning to manage migrating large tables\.
-For more information, see [Using native Netezza partitioning](#agents.VirtualPartitioning.Netezza)\.
+Also, if you are using AWS SCT to migrate data to Amazon Redshift, you can use native partitioning to manage the migration oif large tables\.
+For more information, see [Using native partitioning](#agents.NativePartitioning)\.

 ### Limits when creating virtual partitioning<a name="agents.VirtualPartitioning.Limits"></a>